MathildeJ/Fantasy_Bakes/README.md

 theme_font_background: "#87cefa", // change color of button
 videochat: false // remove videochat feature (not needed)
 ```
-In the images below, you can now see that the button and the chat box are in our website's theme color.
+In the images below, you can see that the button and the chat box are now in our website's theme color.
 We also chose to disable the video chat feature that is included by default, as we felt that it was not required.
 Finally, we decided to make the drawings permanent to facilitate communication.

 ![widget options 1](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s4.png) ![widget options 2](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s5.png)

-You can find an extensive list of widget options [here](https://www.surfly.com/cobrowsing-api/).
+The API has an [extensive list of widget options](https://www.surfly.com/cobrowsing-api/).

 <a name="start_button"></a>
 #### Create your own button

-Even though Surfly is now customised to our needs and preferences, we would like to create our own button to start a co-browsing session so that we can customise it and control its behaviour more easily.
+Even though Surfly is now customised to our needs and preferences, we'd like to create our own button to start a co-browsing session so that we can customise it and control its behaviour more easily.

-First, we have to hide the default button since we will use our own.
-To do so, we simply set the 'hidden' option to 'true':
+First, we need to hide the default button, as we will be using our own.
+To do this, set the 'hidden' option to 'true':
 ```
 hidden: true, // hide Surfly's default button
 ```
-Then, we simply need to add the #surflystart anchor to our custom button (get_help_button in our example):
+Then, we add the #surflystart anchor to our custom button (get_help_button in our example):
 ```
 <a href="#surflystart"> <button class="button" id="get_help_button"></button></a>
 ```